nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **Dorm**: A university or college hall of residence / hotel for students and teachers
 * **Dorm resident**: Student and / or teacher currently staying in a dorm
 * **Dorm manager**: User of Dormanager Pro that has to keep track of the residents in their dorm
 * **Profile**: Collection of information related to a resident that serves as a block of interrelated data in Dormanger Pro.
-Consists of name, contact number, room number and emergency contact.
+Consists of name, contact number, room number, and emergency contact.
 * **Emergency contact**: Person to contact when the resident related to said contact gets into an emergency (injury, immigration related issues etc.).
 Consists of a name and contact number.
 * **Dorm room**: Rooms of the dorm where residents stay in.
-Has a room number and upper limit of 4 people.
+Has a room number and upper limit of

 --------------------------------------------------------------------------------------------------------------------